BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/pdmpublisher-options/sheet-name-pattern.md

 ---
 title: Sheet Name Pattern | PDMPublisher Options
-description: Filter drawing sheets by name. ms.date: 08/13/2026 ms.topic: reference
+description: Filter drawing sheets by name and understand the fallback when an evaluated pattern matches no sheets. ms.date: 08/19/2026 ms.topic: reference
 ---